Red Currant Bakery

 • Add the dried cherries into a microwave safe bowl.
 Pour water over the cherries until they are fully submerged.
 Microwave for 30 seconds then remove from the microwave and cover the bowl with a lid or foil.
 Set aside while preparing the brownies.

-• Line a 9″x9″ metal pan with parchment paper.
+• Line a 9″x9″ metal pan with parchment paper or spray with a baking spray that has flour in it.

 • In a microwave safe bowl, melt the butter.
-Then whisk in the sugar and heat again for 10-15 seconds, and whisk again to combine.
+Then whisk in the sugar and heat again for 30 seconds, and whisk again to combine.

 • Use a rubber spatula to fold the flour, chocolate, and cherries into the wet ingredients.
 Pour the brownie batter into the lined pan and place on the middle rack in the preheated oven.